compdatasci/ams562-desktop/README.md

 # Docker Image for AMS 562
-This Docker image provides the Ubuntu 17.10 environment with X Windows for the class "AMS 562: Introduction to Scientific Programming in C++" at Stony Brook University.
-The image runs the lightweight LXDE Windows Manager, and has `g++-7.2`, `Atom`, `LAPACK`, `valgrind`, and `ddd` preinstalled.
+This Docker image provides the Ubuntu 18.04 LTS environment with X Windows for the class "AMS 562: Introduction to Scientific Programming in C++" at Stony Brook University.
+The image runs the lightweight LXDE Windows Manager, and has `GCC-7.3`, `Atom`, `BLAS/LAPACK`, `valgrind`, `ddd`, `Eigen`, `boost`, `OpenMPI`, `OpenMP`, `Jupyter`, and `xeus-cling` preinstalled.
 The X Windows will display in your web browser in full-screen mode.
 You can use this Docker image on 64-bit Linux, Mac or Windows.
 It allows you to use the same programming environment regardless which OS you are running on your laptop or desktop.

 ![screenshot](https://raw.github.com/compdatasci/ams562-desktop/master/screenshots/screenshot.png)